 Uses at industrial sites were derogated from the ban, because the mandate from the Commission focussed on consumer and professional uses of microplastics.
-SEAC notes that these uses contribute significantly to environmental releases and that further action on these uses may be justified.
+SEAC notes that industrial uses contribute significantly to environmental releases and that further action on these uses may be justified.
 As uses at industrial sites fall under the reporting requirement better data on uses and releases will become available in the future.
 SEAC therefore supports the proposed reporting for downstream industrial users and the instructions for use and disposal.

 Some uses were derogated from the ban to avoid double regulation: